koding/global.hackathon/Teams/Murtajis/ABOUT.md

-This is My Page
+<a href="http://pk.linkedin.com/in/sziahaider/">Zia Haider</a>
 ================

-Zia Haider is a Software Engineer living in Karachi,Pakistan, had started his career as a VB6 Developer in 2005 and then moved to work on .Net technologies and PHP now working on .Net & Perl.
+I am a Software Engineer living in Karachi,Pakistan, had started his career as a VB6 Developer in 2005 and then moved to work on .Net technologies and PHP now working on .Net & Perl.

 About your team